 - Society for College and University Planning (SCUP)

-- Society for Human Resource Management (National and San Diego)
+- Society for Human Resource Management (National, San Diego, and Denver)

 - Student Affairs Administrators in Higher Ed (formerly National Association of Student Personnel Administrators [NASPA])

 - Upper Midwest Association of International Educators